grfiv/ustreasuries/README.md

 ustreasuries
 ============

-The *ustreasuries* package downloads daily Constant-Maturity Treasury (CMT) yields and provides visualizations & analytics that use that data (all the 'greeks' for derivative analysis will be included in the next release).
+The *ustreasuries* package downloads daily Constant-Maturity Treasury (CMT) yields from 1962 to the most-recently completed business day and provides visualizations & analytics that use that data (all the 'greeks' for derivative analysis will be included in the next release).

+Historical data from 1962 to 2015 was sourced from the Federal Reserve's H15 dataset; data from 2016 is pulled in real time from an XML feed provided by the US Treasury Department.

 ### Vignettes